jboetticher/cross-chain-dao/README.md

 # Example Cross-Chain DAO
 This is an example of a cross-chain DAO.
 It follows a hub-and-spoke model.
 The `CrossChainDAO.sol` file is the main logic.
-The `DAOSatellite.sol` contract communicates across chains with the `CrossChainDAO.sol` smart contract.
+The `VotesAggregator.sol` contract communicates across chains with the `CrossChainDAO.sol` smart contract.

 ## Design
 The original process of a DAO (OpenZeppelin contract inspired by Compound) would have the following steps: